roman-milk/roman-milk.github.io/robs-revenge.md

  "Read that and then tell me again about how I seduced your innocent wife.
 I'll give you some time with that and then I'll be back.
 I've got some calls to make."

  He left the room and I opened the file and saw that he did indeed have an extremely good investigator working for him.
 He had gone all the way back to high school.
 Samantha had been a round heeled slut.
 I had been so hung up over her that I had never noticed.
 I knew that she had dated several other guys before settling on me, but I hadn't known that she had fucked most of them.
 Even after starting to go steady with me she was fucking other guys.
 She fucked other guys after we were married and she fucked other guys all through her pregnancy.
-Report_Story #2